zicklag/monolens-poc/README.md

 ## The Agent

 The agent is utilized by the collector to obtain the raw data.
 It simply pushes the data to the Collector for storage and processing.

+## The client

+The client is a statically served Javascript frontend built on top of [OpenMCT](https://github.com/nasa/openmct) and hosted with Express.

 ## Usage